MixPipeBroadcasting/MediaCentre/README.md

 # MixPipe Media Centre
-Our server solution to store media assets, enable collaboration and host streams.
+Our server solution to store media assets, host streams and enable collaboration.